Beau Coup: Subsequent Activities

-Although Beau Coup disbanded in the early 1990s, from time to time they reunite to perform for several special events.
+Although Beau Coup disbanded in the early 1990s, they reunite occasionally to perform for several special events.

-Because of the Beau Coup song "Jane" which Lewin wrote about the legendary rock music critic Jane Scott, they were invited to perform at her memorial service which was held at the Rock & Roll Hall of Fame in Cleveland, Ohio in 2011.
+Another Beau Coup song from the Born & Raised on Rock & Roll album, the Lewin-penned "Jane" is about the legendary rock music critic Jane Scott, and for this reason, the group were invited to perform at her memorial service which was held at the Rock & Roll Hall of Fame in Cleveland, Ohio in 2011.